 - Mouth ulcers.
 Do you have ulcers, especially on the inside of your cheeks?

 - Diarrhea.
 Sudden and explosive in particular.
 Also, does it tend to surprise you after having constipation or flatulence for some time?

 - Loss of appetite.
 Did you lose your appetite, and as a result some of your weight?

 - Digestion issues.
 Do you feel anything unusual in your gastrointestinal tract?
 Do you see anything atypical, such as ‘floating poop’?

 - Incontinence.
 Unable to control urination and defecation even if you try?

 - Irritability.
 Impatient and frustrated?
 Do you often seek to isolate yourself for peace, to escape the overwhelmingness of noise or people?

 - Depression.
 In general, do you feel as if there’s a cloud of sadness that never leaves?

 - Sudden, unusual mood swings.
 Do you experience any changes of mood that are undeniably out of your character?

 - Sleep issues.
 Can’t fall asleep at night even though you’re exhausted?
 Do you often have to sleep for hours during the day?

 - Sexual problems.
 Any loss of libido in general?
 Infertility is reported, in both sexes.
 Women may also experience menstrual issues.

 - Thyroid issues.
 Do you have hyper or hypo thyroidism?
 Thyroid symptoms affect almost only women.

-By the way, this is why we recommend methylcobalamin shots as the ultimate Pernicious Anemia treatment.
+This is why we recommend methylcobalamin shots as the ultimate pernicious anemia treatment.
 Methylcobalamin offers methyl donors to eliminate the excessive homocysteine, addressing both diseases in a single treatment.

 - Multiple sclerosis (MS).